 This working group applies the basic semantics to a set of programming interfaces whose main purpose is to allow the interoperation of different conforming implementations and language bindings for passing streams between objects and threads within the JVM, using the shared memory heap.

-This work is performed in the reactive-streams-jvm repository.
+This work was performed in the reactive-streams-jvm repository.

 This work is performed in the reactive-streams-js repository.